HOBOCo0/Notebook-/README.md

 # Notebook

 A simple NoteBook app in Android with Integrated API.
 Where you can store/save your notes and access it from any android mobile device.
+Used best practices and modern Android dev tools and liberaries.

 ## Features